Loganair Flight 670A: Similar occurrence

-During the course of the investigation the AAIB was made aware of a similar incident eight years before the loss of G-BNMT.
-A Short 360 operated by a different airline suffered a dual engine power loss while on its takeoff run.
+During the course of the investigation the AAIB was made aware of a similar incident approximately one year before the loss of G-BNMT.
+A Short 360 operated by the company Avisto for Sirte Oil Company suffered a dual engine power loss while on its takeoff run.
 The source of the problem was found to be the accumulation of ice and snow during operation in sub-zero temperatures.

 Recommendations

 As a result of this incident several recommendations were released by the AAIB and the aircraft manufacturer suggested changes to current operations of Short 360 aircraft in near-zero or sub-zero temperature conditions, including: